Rare African American WWII Seaman Passport

 William Edward Lew was a music professor and powerful tenor who performed in the Boston area.
 He joined the Merchant Marine in 1943 at age 78 and served for one year as a cook.
 African American Seaman Passport

 The U.S. Maritime Service, the official training organization of the U.S. Merchant Marine, also applied a nondiscrimination policy at a time other services were segregated.

 The following Seaman’s passport was issued to Clarence Frederick Pine (DOB 12/14/02) from East Providence, R.I., on September 29, 1942.
 The first African American Seaman’s passport I ever saw.
 But there is another curiosity…

-Page six is showing a British immigration stamp from 1944, which is already special as usually, these types of passport have very rarely some stamps.
+Page six shows a British immigration stamp from 1944, which is already special as usually, these types of passport rarely have some stamps.
 But the fascinating stamps are on pages seven and eight.
 A total of six entry[exit stamps from Bremerhaven/Germany from 1955!